BOARD & STAFF

 Race Director- Scotiabank Charity Challenge

-Landon Sellers, originally from Seattle Washington, moved to Vancouver, British Columbia in 2014 after marrying his wife Tara, who lives with NF.
-Landon was a Firefighter/EMT-B in Richmond, Virginia and is an avid Seattle Seahawks fan.
+Landon Sellers, moved to Vancouver, British Columbia in 2014 after marrying his wife Tara, who lives with NF.
+Landon was a Firefighter/EMT-B and is an avid Seattle Seahawks fan.
 He loves anything to do with the outdoors; whether jogging throughout Vancouver or climbing the Grouse Grind in the summer.
 When not outside he's an avid reader of non-fiction.
 Landon brings his passion for fitness along with his experience of completing the Scotiabank Half Marathon (plus three other half marathons) and fundraising to his new role as Race Director.